 The Chair and voting members of the Committee on Nominations serve one-year terms.
 Members and the Chair may not succeed themselves, but a member may be appointed Chair in a succeeding year.
 (The one-term limitation applies only to consecutive terms.)
-The consultant member of the Committee on Nominations is the immediate Past President, who serves in an ex officio, non-voting role throughout his or her term as immediate Past President.
+The consultant member of the Committee on Nominations is the Immediate Past President, who serves in an ex officio, non-voting role throughout the Immediate Past President's term.